AlexBishopCode/BeerLine-Buddy/README.md

 - 'Melon' #F5A9A1
 Melon contrasts well with the softer colors of platinum, whitesmoke, and white, adding a touch of vibrancy while keeping a professional look.
 This makes the reset button both noticeable and easy to use.

-- The footer content uses 'Indeed Blue' #0073e6 to mirror the shade of blue associated with the Indeed link.
-This choice was made to create a cohesive design that reflects the branding of Indeed.

 <hr>

 ### Images